 - The ability to recognise the digits that symbolise known numbers.

-So, if you are working with your 3-4 year-old on securing these number skills, please avoid the temptation to go beyond a total of 5, and 10 if your child is a bit older.
+So, if you are working with your 3-4 year-old on securing these math and number skills, please avoid the temptation to go beyond a total of 5, and 10 if your child is a bit older.

 Your child will thank you for it!

 The Key to Learning at Home program has a Mathematics module that does all of the above through shared play, as well as secure children’s cognitive, communicative and self-regulative abilities – the learning abilities necessary for academic and life success across the board.

 Key to Learning at Home - creating happy and highly motivated children with exceptional mental abilities, through a fun, engaging and unique collection of 20-minute play-, game- and story-based activities for use in your own home.